BD2KGenomics/toil-scripts/README.md

 ## [DEPRECATED]

 Toil-Scripts is now deprecated and no longer being maintained.
 It may be run and used at the user's discretion.
 Dependencies are locked at: toil-lib==1.2.0a1.dev126, and toil==3.5.0a1.dev277 .
-Other versions may work, but are not gauranteed to run.
+Other versions may work, but are not guaranteed to run.

 It's intended that new workflows will reside at: https://github.com/BD2KGenomics/toil-workflows